Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

 Notes:</br>

 # Compute Shader Based Unity PathTracer
-A passion projects that has been going on for awhile with the goal of bringing at least interactive pathtracing to everyone in unity, regardless of their hardware
+A passion projects that has been going on for a while with the goal of bringing at least interactive path-tracing to everyone in unity, regardless of their hardware
 ## Features:
 <ul>
 <li>Fast Compute Shader based path tracing</li>